Rules for Claiming Mileage

 2. Remember to track to the location and home only once per trip.
 Meaning the student MUST be in the vehicle for the trip to count.
 If you drop off at the co-op or a class and go home then return you can ONLY claim the initial dropoff and the drive home after pickup.
 The child MUST be in the vehicle to claim the mileage.

-3. On the excel spreadsheet it tracks both directions of the same trip on one entry.
-On the google sheet you will need to enter the drop off and the pickup as two separate entries.
+3. On the spreadsheets you will need to enter the drop off and the pickup as two separate entries.
+This will give you the milage for the full trip.

-4. Trips that can be claimed include travel to a co-op, school, microschool, extra-curricular class, tutoring, and EFA covered therapy.
+4. Trips that can be claimed include travel to a co-op, school, microschool, extra-curricular class and activities, tutoring, and EFA covered therapy.
 At this time per the law travel can be claimed ONLY to approved vendors and providers, So field trip travel can ONLY be claimed if the field trip is to a location that is signed up as a vendor with the ADE.
-This rule applies to all locations but locations can be listed as reimbursement only and still fall within this rule.
+This rule applies to all locations, but locations can be listed as reimbursement only and not be setup as an active vendor and still fall within this rule.
+This includes travel to Speech, Occupational, Vision and other educationally needed therapies as long as they setup as a reimbursement only location with the ADE office.

 5. Create separate logs for each child BUT each trip can ONLY be claimed on ONE child’s log even if multiple children go.